shamil332/holbertonschool-shell/init_files_variables_and_expansions/README.md

 10-love_exponent_breath -> finds `BREATH` to the power `LOVE` 11-binary_to_decimal -> convery binaries to decimal values.
 12-combinations -> a script that prints all possible combinations of two letters, except `oo`.
+13-print_float -> a script that prints a number with two decimal places, followed by a new line.